Coast Guard, DHS.

-You may mail comments and related material to Commander (Aoax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, or deliver them to the same address between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.
-Comments and materials received from the public as well as documents indicated in this preamble as being available in the docket, are part of this docket and are available for inspection or copying at Commander (Aoax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info
+You may mail comments and related material to Commander (oax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, hand-deliver them to Room 119 at the same address between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays, or fax them to (757) 398-6203.
+The Auxiliary and Recreational Boating Safety Branch, Fifth Coast Guard District, maintains the public docket for this rulemaking.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at the above address between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 S.L.
-Phillips, Project Manager, Operations Division, Auxiliary Section, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information
+Phillips, Project Manager, Auxiliary and Recreational Boating Safety Branch, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information

 Request for Comments

-Although this rule is being published as a temporary final rule without prior notice, an opportunity for public comment is nevertheless desirable to ensure the rule is both reasonable and workable.
-Accordingly, we encourage you to submit comments and related material.
-If you do so, please include your name and address, identify the docket number (CGD05-00-022), indicate the specific section of this document to which each comment applies, and give the reason for each comment.
-Please submit all comments and related materials in an unbound format, no larger than 8.5 by 11 inches, suitable for copying.
+We encourage you to participate in this rulemaking by submitting comments and related material.
+If you do so, please include your name and address, identify the docket number for this rulemaking (CGD05-04-013), indicate the specific section of this document to which each comment applies, and give the reason for each comment.
+Please submit all comments and related material in an unbound format, no larger than 81/2 by 11 inches, suitable for copying.
 If you would like to know they reached us, please enclose a stamped, self-addressed postcard or envelope.
+We will consider all comments and material received during the comment period.
+We may change this proposed rule in view of them.

 Background and Purpose